Updated: September 2, 2022.

 - Cumulative Layout Shift (CLS) which is about the visual stability of a site should not exceed 0.1.

-⚡ Make sure to check my Core Web Vitals audit with 35+ points to check and a free audit template.
+⚡ Make sure to check my Core Web Vitals audit with 35+ points to check.

 Every website on the internet should be mobile-friendly.